Armidale Regional Council: Council

-Armidale Regional Council is composed of eleven Councillors elected proportionally as a single ward.
-All Councillors are elected for a fixed four-year term of office.
-The Mayor is elected by the Councillors at the first meeting of the Council.
-The most recent election was held on 4 December 2021, and the makeup of the Council is as follows:
+Armidale Regional Council is composed of nine councillors elected proportionally as a single ward.
+All councillors are elected for a fixed four-year term of office.
+The mayor is elected by the councillors at the first meeting of the council.
+The most recent election was held on 14 September 2024, and the makeup of the council is as follows:

-The current Council, elected in 2017, in order of election, is:
+The current council, in order of election, is: